 - 4.1.
-Ground lines may be placed directly underneath the first part of an obstacle or up to one (1) metre away on the take-off side of a vertical obstacle, a ground-line may be placed on the landing side of the obstacle at an equal distance up to a maximum of 1m A ground line may never be used on the landing side of a spread obstacle. - 4.2.
+Ground lines may be placed directly underneath the first part of an obstacle or up to one (1) metre away on the take-off side of a vertical obstacle, a ground-line may be placed on the landing side of the obstacle at an equal distance up to a maximum of 1m A ground line may never be used on the landing side of a spread obstacle.
+Poles on the ground as described above may not be used during the warm up for a competition - 4.2.
 Any obstacle 1.30m or higher must have a minimum of two poles, in cups, on the take-off side of the obstacle, regardless of whether or not a ground line is used.
 The lower pole must always be below 1.30m.